blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- So they went back on their promise and divided the middle east into a number of League of Nations Mandates controlled by Britain and France
 - 1919: Paris Peace Conference and the establishment of League of Nations
 	- The League of Nations was established to make sure that countries don't invade other countries
+	- That's when all countries were fixed and decided
+	- Japan still got to keep all the land they took from Germany
 	- British Mandate for Palestine
 		- Formed Mandatory Palestine
 		- Britain mandated equal residence for Jews and Arabs in Palestine, as per the Balfour Declaration